SCHEDULE A CALL

 TA_BlogPost-Graphic-02

-Starting with high priority and easy to execute topics, begin to craft your plan for the year.
-Your greatest challenge comes from evaluating your topics in the high priority and difficult to execute box.
+Starting with high-priority and easy-to-execute topics, begin to craft your plan for the year.
+Your greatest challenge comes from evaluating your topics in the high-priority and difficult-to-execute box.
 Be objective in deciding what ideas will actually move the needle and drive the greatest impact on your organization.
 Continue to work through your lower priority boxes and begin mapping out your plan in an annual GANTT chart with categories for brand, engagement, reputation, and growth.
 (Don’t discard ideas that can’t be executed this year, they may be relevant when planning next year or you may have budgets open up when you least expect it.)

-Develop a shared plan complete with timing and assignments and use it to gain buy in from your leadership team.
+Develop a shared plan complete with timing and assignments and use it to gain buy-in from your leadership team.

-The 10% Secret
+The 10% Secret to Healthcare Marketing Plan Success

 In order to truly reduce the number of fires you’re fighting, you need to spend 10% of your time focused on the critical pieces of your plan.
 One way to approach this is to manage your planning in buckets.